The product includes vulnerable components (e.g., framework libraries) that may be identified and exploited with automated tools.

 CVSS Base score: 5.7

 CVSS Temporal Score: See: https://exchange.xforce.ibmcloud.com/vulnerabilities/228303 for the current score.

 CVSS Vector: (CVSS:3.0/AV:N/AC:L/PR:L/UI:R/S:U/C:H/I:N/A:N)

 Affected Products and Versions

-IBM encourages customers to update their systems promptly.
+IBM strongly recommends that customers update their systems promptly.

 Workarounds and Mitigations

 *The CVSS Environment Score is customer environment specific and will ultimately impact the Overall CVSS Score.
 Customers can evaluate the impact of this vulnerability in their environments by accessing the links in the Reference section of this Security Bulletin.